etesync/etesync-dav/README.md

 Please note that you'll have to run `source venv/bin/activate` every time you'd like to run the EteSync commands.

-# Advanced configuration
+# Advanced usage

+## CLI

+You need to first add an EteSync user using `etesync-dav manage`, for example:

+`etesync-dav manage add user@example.com`

+*Substitute `user@example.com` with the username or email you use with your EteSync account or self-hosted server.*

+and then run the server:
+`etesync-dav`

+## Self-hosting

+If you are self-hosting the EteSync server, you will need to set the `ETESYNC_URL` environment variable to the URL of your server every time you run etesync-dav.
+By default it uses the official EteSync server at `https://api.etesync.com`.

+## Using a proxy

+EteSync-DAV should automatically use the system's proxy settings if set correctly.
+Alternatively, you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to manually set the proxy settings.

 ## Config files

 `etesync-dav` stores data in the directory specified by the `CONFIG_DIR` environment variable.
-This includes a database, credentials, and Radicale configuration file.
+This includes a database and the credentials cache.
 This directory is not relocatable, so if you change `CONFIG_DIR` you will need to regenerate these files (which means reconfiguring clients).
 It may be possible to manually edit these files to the new path.
 Note that the database will just mirror the content of your